How to Deal with Disagreements

 Talk to Someone

 If you are having problems with your landlord, talk to someone about it, preferably someone who is not living in the same apartment as you.
-They may give you great outside perspective on the situation and can also let you know when you might be overreacting to a situation, or not taking something seriously enough!
+They may give you some great outside perspective on the situation and can also let you know when you might be overreacting to a situation, or not taking something seriously enough!

 If at any point in time you have specific concerns about your conflicts with your landlord and need to inform yourself of your rights or specific procedures, you should contact the Landlord and Tenant board (also known as Residential Tenancy Branch) specific to your province.